FAQ's for our Charter School in Muncie, Indiana

 Inspire Academy uses a more balanced calendar than the traditional school calendar, which means we have a two week fall break, three week winter break, and two week spring break.
 We are still in school 180, so we just start a little earlier and end a little later than traditional schools to be able to take some longer breaks throughout the year.

-Inspire Academy will be offering all-day preschool for the 2022-2023 school year.
+Inspire Academy offers all-day preschool.
 Inspire Pre-K costs $190 per week, but it is very rare for families to pay full tuition, thanks to On My Way Pre-K.

 Inspire Academy offers a number of sports and arts programs for our students.
 In the fall, we offer co-ed cross country and girls’ volleyball.
 In the winter, we offer boys’ and girls’ basketball.
 In the spring, we offer co-ed track and musical theatre.

-We have also partnered with four different organizaitons that pick up students at dismissal every day.
-The Unity Center, The Boys and Girls Club of Muncie, Kidz Korner and Motivate our Minds.
+Inspire Academy partners with various community organizations that provide aftercare, including transportation directly from Inspire Academy to the aftercare location.
+Options include The Boys and Girls Club of Muncie, Motivate our Minds, and more!
 To participate in any of these programs, parents need to sign a 3rd Party Pickup Release of Liability form which is available at the front office.

-Inspire Academy will offer free transportation starting on the first day of the 2021-2022 school year.
-The tentative boundaries for pickup are McGalliard to the north, SR 35 to the east, 29th St. to the east, and Morrison to the west—though this may be subject to change.
+Yes!
+The boundaries for pickup are McGalliard to the north, SR 35 to the east, 29th St. to the east, and Morrison to the west—though this may be subject to change.
 Students outside these boundaries may be picked up at central stops along the boundary lines.

 Allowable Dress & Grooming